-A common recommendation is that health economic analysis should use quality-adjusted life-years (QALY) as a measure of effect [24 26].
-QALYs value both the duration (survival) and the quality of life, that is, both life-years and health status, including possible side effects.
-Quality-of-life is valued on a scale from 0 to 1, where 0=death and 1= full health.
-For example, five years with a quality-of-life of 0.7 will result in 3.5 QALYs [5\0.7).
+A common recommendation is that health economic analyses should use quality-adjusted life years (QALY) as a measure of effect [27-29].
+QALYs value both the duration (survival) and the quality of life, i.e. both life years and health status, including possible side effects.
+Quality of life is valued on a scale from 0 to 1, where 0=death and 1=full health.
+For example, five years with a quality of life of 0.7 will result in 3.5 QALYs (5\0.7).
 The major advantage of QALYs is that they can be used to compare completely different interventions.
-This assumes, however, that high quality and generally valid quality-of-life weights (QALY-weights) are available.
+This assumes, however, that high-quality and valid quality of life weights (QALY-weights) are available.

 QALY-weights can be estimated with direct or indirect methods.
 The direct methods are used to estimate the value of different health states.
 The value is estimated on a scale where 0 denotes death and 1 denotes full health.
-The indirect methods use questionnaires, often called quality-of-life instruments, which are connected to valuations, often called tariffs, that have been elicited with a direct method.
+The indirect methods use questionnaires, often called quality of life instruments, which are connected to values, also called tariffs or algorithms, that have been elicited with a direct method.

-The most common direct methods are standard gamble (SG) [27], time trade-off (TTO) [28] and the visual analogue scale (VAS) [29].
-All three can be used either to ask patients to value their own quality-of-life or to ask the general population to value hypothetical conditions.
-SG and TTO are based on scenarios that the individual can choose between, while VAS is based on a linear scale where the individual marks how he or she values a health state, from best possible to worst possible health.
+The most common direct methods are standard gamble (SG) [30], time trade-off (TTO) [31], and the visual analogue scale (VAS) [32].
+All three can be used either to ask patients to value their own quality of life or to ask the general population to value hypothetical conditions.
+SG and TTO are based on scenarios that the individual can choose between, while VAS is based on a linear scale where the respondent marks how he or she values a health state, from best possible to worst possible health.

-The most common indirect instruments are EQ-5D [30], SF-6D [31] and HUI-3 [32].
-The questionnaires cover different aspects of health and the tariffs for converting the answers to the questionnaire into QALY-weights have been developed in different ways.
-The population groups that perform the valuations also differ, with three possible groups: the general population, patients who value their health status, and experts.
-In general, patients report a higher quality-of-life for health states than the general population.
+The most frequently used indirect instruments are EQ-5D [33], SF-6D [34] and HUI-3 [35].
+There are also instruments like AQoL [36] and special instruments for children and adolescents [37].
+The questionnaires cover different aspects of health and the value systems for converting the answers of the questionnaire into QALY-weights have been developed in different ways.
+The population groups that perform the valuations also differ, with three possible groups: the general population, patients/clients who value their own health status, and experts.
+In general, patients report a higher quality of life for health states than the general population [18].

-Most tariffs in current use are based on valuations from the general population.
-For example, the most commonly used tariff for EQ-5D (commonly used in Sweden) is based on valuations made by 3395 British people who valued the different combinations of alternatives in the EQ-5D instrument with the TTO method [34].
-A Swedish tariff based on patient valuations was published recently [35].
-It values most health states higher than the British tariffs.
-The new Swedish tariff is generated from patients' valuations of their own health state, whereas the British tariff used the general population's valuations of hypothetical conditions.
-The choice of tariff can accordingly influence the results of health economic evaluations.
+Most value systems in current use are based on valuations from the general population.
+For example, the most commonly used values for EQ-5D (frequently used in Sweden) is based on valuations made by 3395 British people who valued the different combinations of alternatives in the EQ-5D instrument with the TTO method [38].
+A Swedish value system based on patient valuations was published recently [39].
+It values most health states higher than the British tariffs [40].
+The new Swedish values are generated from patients' valuations of their own health state, whereas the British tariff used the general population's valuations of hypothetical conditions.
+The choice of value system can accordingly influence the results of health economic evaluations [41].

-The methods used to estimate the quality-of-life weights reportedly yield different values for a number of diseases and conditions [37-43], which in turn can affect costs per QALY.
-This might be due to differences in the health states included in the questionnaires, in the eliciting method used, in the statistical techniques used to estimate the tariffs, and in the population group from which the tariffs were elicited.
-Since tariffs from different countries also differ [44], the QALY weights should be obtained via direct measurements in the respective country.
+The methods used to estimate the quality of life weights yield different values for a number of diseases and conditions [42-48], which in turn can affect costs per QALY.
+This might be due to differences in the health states included in the instruments, in the eliciting method used, in the statistical techniques used to estimate the values, and in the population group from which the values were elicited [49].

-The value of a QALY - How do we know that a method is cost-effective?
+How do we know that a method is cost-effective?